Joshua Braun: Professional career

-In August 2018, Braun was on the verge of moving to Germany to begin his professional career with Karlsruhe Lions when just days before he was set to leave Arizona, an equipment failure in the gym saw weights land on his foot and break some toes.
+In August 2018, Braun was on the verge of joining German club Karlsruhe Lions when just days before he was set to leave Arizona, an equipment failure in the gym saw weights land on his foot and break some toes.
 He was consequently unable to join the team for the 2018–19 season.

-In February 2019, Braun moved to Perth, Australia, to play for the Kalamunda Eastern Suns of the State Basketball League (SBL).
+In February 2019, Braun joined the Kalamunda Eastern Suns of the State Basketball League (SBL) in Australia.
 The Suns started the 2019 season with a 7–11 record before winning their next six.
-Braun scored 30 or more points ten times, including a season-high 37 points on June 22 in a 122–112 win over the East Perth Eagles that kick started the six-game winning streak.
-In what was his final game for the Suns on July 19, he recorded 34 points and 13 rebounds in an 82–80 loss to the Lakeside Lightning.
-In the last training session prior to the Suns' regular-season finale on July 27 against the Joondalup Wolves, Braun rolled his ankle and subsequently missed the 125–84 loss.
-The Suns narrowly made the playoffs with a 13–13 record and an eighth-place finish and had to take on the first-seeded Wolves in the quarterfinals without Braun.
-They subsequently lost the series 2–0 with heavy defeats in both games.
+Braun scored 30 or more points ten times, including a season-high 37 points on June 22 in a 122–112 win over the East Perth Eagles.
+On July 19, he recorded 34 points and 13 rebounds in an 82–80 loss to the Lakeside Lightning.
+He went on to miss the last regular-season game and the finals due to an ankle injury.
+With a 13–13 record, the Suns finished eighth and lost 2–0 in the quarterfinals to the Joondalup Wolves.
 For the season, Braun played in the SBL All-Star Game for Team World and was named SBL Player of the Week twice.
-He led the league in 3-point percentage and free throw percentage and was named the SBL Most Valuable Player and earned All-SBL First Team honors.
+He led the league in 3-point percentage and free throw percentage and was named the SBL Most Valuable Player while earning All-SBL First Team honors.
 In 25 games, he averaged 26.5 points, 8.9 rebounds, 3.4 assists and 1.4 steals per game.

 On August 16, 2019, Braun signed with Eisbären Bremerhaven of the German ProA for the 2019–20 season.
 The coach who wanted him at Karlsruhe in 2018, Michael Mai, was now the coach at Bremerhaven.
 On October 31, 2019, he scored a season-high 21 points against Science City Jena.
 Due to the COVID-19 pandemic, the season was cancelled in March 2020 with Bremerhaven in second place with a 20–7 record.
 In 24 games, Braun averaged 9.1 points and 4.3 rebounds per game.

 In August 2020, Braun had his contract extended by Bremerhaven.
 On October 24, 2020, he scored a season-high 23 points against Ehingen Urspring.
-In 17 games, he averaged 8.3 points and 2.2 rebounds per game.
+In 17 games during the 2020–21 season, he averaged 8.3 points and 2.2 rebounds per game.

+In January 2024, Braun signed with the Geraldton Buccaneers of the NBL1 West for the 2024 season.
+On May 4, 2024, he had 28 points, eight assists and seven rebounds in a 96–87 win over the Warwick Senators.
+The following day, he suffered a hamstring injury against the Kalamunda Eastern Suns.
+He helped the Buccaneers reach the preliminary final, where he had 10 points in a 98–89 loss to the Willetton Tigers.
+In 16 games, he averaged 12.19 points, 3.75 rebounds and 3.06 assists per game.

+Off the court

+In July 2022, Braun was hired as head of club basketball operations by Grand Canyon University.